zahramaroufi75/challenge_1/README.md

 # What is freeRTOS?

-FreeRTOS is an RTOS class that is designed small enough to run on a microcontroller however, its use is not limited to microcontroller applications.The microcontroller is a finite processor and a limited resource.
+FreeRTOS is an RTOS class that is designed small enough to run on a microcontroller.
+However, its use is not limited to microcontroller applications.The microcontroller is a finite processor and a limited resource.